aws/opsworks-cookbooks/README.md

 If you want to override any template (like the Rails database.yml or the Apache vhost definition), this is the place to look for the originals.

+The stable branch is the one deployed on the instances.

 See also <http://support.scalarium.com>

 Some of these cookbooks rely on functionality included in our [fork of